Brewster F2A Buffalo: Netherlands East Indies

-The Militaire Luchtvaart van het Koninklijk Nederlands-Indisch Leger ("Military Air Service of the Royal Netherlands East Indian Army", ML-KNIL) had ordered 144 Brewster B-339C and D and B-439 models, the former with rebuilt Wright G-105 engines supplied by the Dutch and the latter two with new 1200 hp Wright R-1820-40 engines purchased from Wright by Brewster.
+The Militaire Luchtvaart van het Koninklijk Nederlands-Indisch Leger ("Military Air Service of the Royal Netherlands East Indian Army", ML-KNIL) had ordered 144 Brewster 339C and D and 339-23 models, the former with rebuilt Wright G-105 engines supplied by the Dutch and the latter two with new 1200 hp Wright R-1820-40 engines purchased from Wright by Brewster.
 By the time the Pacific War broke out, only about 30 Buffalos had entered service in the Dutch East Indies.
 In total, 72 Buffalos were delivered to the Netherlands East Indies before deliveries were diverted to the RAAF.
 A small number served briefly at Singapore before being withdrawn for the defense of Borneo and Java.

-As the Brewster B-339 aircraft used by the ML-KNIL were lighter than the modified B-339E Brewster Mark Is used by British, Australian, and New Zealand air forces, they were able to successfully engage the Japanese Army Nakajima Ki-43 "Oscar", although both the "Oscar" and the Japanese Navy's A6M Zero still out-climbed the B-339 at combat altitudes (the Zero was faster as well).
+As the Brewster 339 aircraft used by the ML-KNIL were lighter than the modified 339E Brewster Mark Is used by British, Australian, and New Zealand air forces, they were able to successfully engage the Japanese Army Nakajima Ki-43 "Oscar", although both the "Oscar" and the Japanese Navy's A6M Zero still out-climbed the 339 at combat altitudes (the Zero was faster as well).
 After the first few engagements, the Dutch halved the fuel and ammo load in the wing, which allowed their Buffalos (and their Hurricanes) to stay with the Oscars in turns.
 In February 1942 they received new model gunsights.
 Around the same time the Dutch started to use tracer ammunition as well.
 These two improved their hit ratio.
 Still, their lack of heavy machine guns (.50") meant their success rate wasn't as high as it could have been.

 Apart from their role as fighters, the Brewster fighters were also used as dive bombers against Japanese troopships.
-Although reinforced by British Commonwealth Buffalo Mk I (B-339E) aircraft retreating from Malaya, the Dutch squadrons faced superior numbers in the air, usually odds of one against two or three.
+Although reinforced by British Commonwealth Buffalo Mk I (339E) aircraft retreating from Malaya, the Dutch squadrons faced superior numbers in the air, usually odds of one against two or three.
 Timely early warning from British radar would have countered this deficit, especially in avoiding unnecessary losses from raids on airfields, but the British government had decided too late to send these: the first British radar stations became operational only towards the end of February.

 In a major engagement above Semplak on 19 February 1942, eight Dutch Brewster fighters intercepted a formation of about 35 Japanese bombers with an escort of about 20 Zeros.
 The Brewster pilots destroyed 11 Japanese aircraft and lost four Brewsters; two Dutch pilots died.

 Only four airworthy Buffalos remained on 7 March.
 Capt.
 Jacob van Helsdingen led this flight on its final sortie that day, and was credited with a Zero before he was killed.
 This made him and Lt.
 August Deibel the most successful Dutch pilots on the Buffalo with three victories each.
 Altogether, 17 ML-KNIL pilots were killed, and 30 aircraft shot down; 15 were destroyed on the ground, and several were lost to misadventure.
 Dutch pilots claimed 55 enemy aircraft destroyed.